tiurin/surgery-conf-en/src/pages/registration/index.md

 title: Registration
 pricing:
   description: >-
-    An early conference registration is already terminated.
-Late registration deadline is 01.09.2019.
-Costs include coffee-breaks and lunch.
-Prices are mentioned in Ukrainian Hryvnia.
-Places are limited to 120 people.
-By now we've got 119 participants.
-On-site registration assumes that 2500₴ must be payed by a surgeon & young surgeon and 1000₴ by a student
+    Conference registration is terminated.
+By now we've got 120 participants according to previously announced limit.
+On-site registration is still possible; it assumes that 2500₴ must be payed by a surgeon & young surgeon and 1000₴ by a student, but subject to the availability of seats.
+Contact organizers for additional information  (Contact page)
   heading: Modalities of participation
   plans:
     - description: '>5 years after internship training'